 This treatment is widely available in the US and has recently been introduced to the UK market.

 The Inman Aligner is another clear option and offers a slightly different take on the clear aligner brace.
 Using patented technology, the spring-loaded system applies pressure to the front and back of the teeth simultaneously to bring them into line.
 Treatment usually takes 6-18 weeks to complete.

 This treatment only works on the front teeth, so unlike Invisalign, it's not a full orthodontic solution.
 Patients are often people who wore braces when they were younger but now have crooked teeth again because they stopped wearing a retainer.

-Inman aligners only have to be worn for 16-20 hours a day, which is less than other styles of aligner brace.
+You only need to wear Inman aligners for 16-20 hours a day, which is less than other styles of aligner brace.

 On the downside, Inman aligner braces aren’t really invisible.
-Although the ‘bow’ which spans the front teeth is made from clear plastic, it usually has a wire running through it.
+Although the ‘bow’ which spans the front teeth is clear plastic, it usually has a wire running through it.
 The metal springs and clasps which attach to the rear teeth are also quite visible when you smile.
 Read more about Inman Aligners vs. Invisalign.

 Other invisible brace brands